Oprah Winfrey will help Freestore Foodbank volunteers make meals for Cincinnati school kids

 Cloudy

-CINCINNATI -- Oprah Winfrey will help volunteers pack meals for school children on Tuesday.
+CINCINNATI -- Oprah Winfrey helped volunteers pack meals for school children on Tuesday.

 Winfrey surprised 100 volunteers just before noon at Freestore Foodbank as part of Kroger’s Zero Hunger, Zero Waste month.